Breast Imaging

 • Implant assessment

-• Breast MRI can evaluate the integrity of breast implants without compression and with a high degree of anatomical detail
+• Breast MRI can evaluate the integrity of breast implants without compression

 What to expect